Bonnie Glick: Career

 Glick worked for 12 years as a Foreign Service Officer at the United States Department of State.
 She later worked for IBM as a global account executive, where she co-authored three patents as part of IBM Research.
 Glick served as the Deputy Secretary of the Maryland Department of Aging from 2017 until 2019 under Governor Larry Hogan.

 In her role as deputy administrator of USAID, Glick served as the chief operating officer of the agency.
 Among the issues she championed were digital transformation, the significance of 5G as a development priority in emerging markets, private sector engagement, democracy and governance, global vaccine distribution, and food security.
 She was the Executive Sponsor of USAID's COVID-19 Task Force that addressed both the safety and security of the global workforce and the international response to the outbreak.
 She led the Administrator's Action Alliance for Preventing Sexual Misconduct, the Executive Diversity Council, the Agency's Enterprise Risk Management Council, the Partner Vetting Council, and the Management Operations Council.
 As USAID's Chief Operating Officer, she represented the Agency on the President's Management Council.

 Glick was due to become USAID's acting administrator on November 7, 2020, when Acting Administrator John Barsa would have reached the maximum time period allowed to serve in that position without Senate confirmation under the Federal Vacancies Reform Act of 1998.
 Hours before that limit was reached, Glick received a note from the White House, telling her that she needed to resign by 5 p.m. or Trump would fire her without cause.
 Glick refused to resign and was notified that her appointment had been terminated.
 This enabled Trump to name Barsa as acting deputy administrator, effectively keeping him at the helm of the agency.

 After leaving the Trump Administration, Glick joined the Center for Strategic and International Studies as a Senior Advisor and became a Fellow in the Harvard University Institute of Politics.
 In September 2021 she became the Director of the Krach Institute for Tech Diplomacy at Purdue.
+She is a Senior Fellow at the Foundation for Defense of Democracies in Washington, DC.

 Personal life

 Glick speaks seven languages including English, Spanish, Portuguese, Hebrew, Amharic, French, and Russian.
-She is married and has two sons.

 Glick has written opinion pieces for the Washington Jewish Week, Newsweek, Deseret News and technology publications.
 Glick served on the Maryland-Israel Sister State Committee.
 She was appointed by Maryland governor Larry Hogan to serve on the board of trustees of Saint Mary's College of Maryland.
 She has served in leadership positions on a number of non-profit and corporate boards and serves as vice chair of Folkson Farms.